 ScreenSkills Select endorses screen industry college and university courses that teach practical, industry-relevant and in-demand skills.
 If you are interested in games, you might like to see a similar university accreditation scheme organised by TIGA, which represents the games industry.

 If you've completed studies, you might be able to find roles as a trainee.
 Go to the websites or organisations for which you are interested in working and see if they offer schemes or roles to trainees.
 An increasing number do.
-If you want to work in film or TV drama, think about applying for a trainee placement through ScreenSkills' Trainee Finder scheme.
+Have a look at If you want to work in film or TV drama, think about applying for a trainee placement through ScreenSkills' Trainee Finder scheme.
 Trainee Finder helps to place trainees on UK features films, children's TV and high-end TV, such as Wonder Woman, Peaky Blinders and Game of Thrones.